-What Happens If I Consume Green Tea In Excess?
+What Happens If You Consume Green Tea In Excess?

-Drinking too much green tea causes surplus caffeine to transfer into breastmilk leading to side effects in the baby:
+Drinking too much green tea causes surplus caffeine to transfer into breast milk leading to side effects in the newborn baby:

-Less than 1% of the caffeine filters into your breastmilk (8) but some babies are more sensitive to caffeine because of lower tolerance.
+Less than 1% of the caffeine filters into your breast milk (4) but some babies are more sensitive to caffeine because of lower immune system tolerance.
 Be watchful for any signs of side effects even when you consume green tea within safe limits.

 Does Green Tea Reduce Breastmilk?

-There is no scientific evidence stating that green tea reduces breastmilk production or dries it up completely.
-However, a chemical called tannin found naturally in tea may interfere with iron absorption in the body.
-It occurs when excess green tea is consumed with iron-rich foods (9) such as green leafy vegetables.
-There is no impact when consumed with animal-based iron foods such as meat (10).
-But, to be on the safe side avoid drinking green tea with meals, and give a gap of three hours between a meal and green tea.
+There is no scientific evidence stating that green tea reduces breast milk production or dries it up completely.
+However, a chemical called tanniniXWater-soluble antioxidants present in plants. found naturally in tea may interfere with iron absorption in the body.
+It occurs when excess green tea is consumed with iron-rich foods (5) such as green leafy vegetables.
+There is no impact on one’s nutrition when consumed with animal-based iron foods such as meat (6).
+But, to be on the safe side, avoid drinking green tea with meals, and give a gap of three hours between a meal and green tea.

-Can I Drink Decaf Green Tea While Breastfeeding?
+Can You Drink Decaf Green Tea While Breastfeeding?

 Yes, matcha tea is safe while breastfeeding.
-It is a finely grounded green tea that originated in China, and processed in ways that give it higher caffeine content than regular green tea (11).
-Different grades of matcha have different levels of caffeine contents, but it is usually thrice the standard green tea.
+It is a finely grounded organic green tea that originated in China, and is processed in ways that give it higher caffeine content than regular green tea (7).
+Different grades of matcha have different levels of caffeine content, but it is usually thrice the standard green tea.
 A cup (237ml) of matcha green tea can contain about 77mg of caffeine.
 So, remember to adjust your caffeine consumption from other sources accordingly.

-Can I Take Green Tea Pills While Breastfeeding?
+Can You Take Green Tea Pills While Breastfeeding?

 It is best to avoid green tea pills and capsulated green tea extracts since you may accidentally consume more caffeine than two cups of green tea.
-Green tea capsules are available in different strengths (12).
-A single pill will keep you within safe limits of caffeine consumption, but may still exceed the quantity derived from two cups of green tea.
+Generally, green tea capsules and other herbal supplements containing green tea contain the tea in different strengths (8).
+So, a single pill will keep you within safe limits of caffeine consumption, but may still exceed the quantity derived from two cups of green tea.
 Check the label of green tea pills to know the precise level of caffeine in each capsule.